The Rock (University of Tennessee)

 The Rock is a large dolomite boulder on the Knoxville campus of the University of Tennessee.
-It is a prominent part of student life and campus culture, and is often painted with murals or political messages.
-These include many paintings of mascots, coaches, and protest artwork for various causes.
+It is a prominent part of student life and campus culture, and is often painted with murals or political messages, including paintings of mascots, coaches, and protest artwork for various causes.

 History

-The Rock was originally unearthed in 1966 during construction work.
+The Rock was originally unearthed in 1966 during construction work on the lawn of former Calvary Baptist Church, current location of the Fraternity Park.

 The tradition of painting the boulder began in the early 1980s, and after a brief attempt to keep it graffiti free, the university administration decided in 1982 to cease the removal of graffiti unless it was considered offensive.
 This prompted a discussion surrounding the freedom of speech implications of selectively removing messages.
 The university decided to depend on the student body to regulate the appearance of the Rock, a policy which has been in place since.

 In 2009, it was moved from its original location to the lawn of the Natalie L. Haslam Music Center to make room for an expansion of the Student Health Center, a distance of about 275 feet.
 The relocation involved a specialized flatbed truck, and took more than 13 hours.